Degree Regulations of the Diaconia University of Applied Sciences

 - studies concerning working life and work communities in parishes and the church sector in general: a minimum of 15 ECTS, of which 12 ECTS must consist of full-time practical training in a parish of the Evangelical Lutheran Church of Finland

-Bachelor’s degree in humanities and education:
+Bachelor’s degree in humanities:

-Master’s degree in humanities and education:
+Master’s degree in humanities:

 Section 3 Open University Instruction

-Students may undertake to complete studies for their Bachelor’s or Master’s degrees through the open university or otherwise as separate studies if the UAS grants them the right, limited in time and contents, for these studies.
+Students may undertake studies for their Bachelor’s or Master’s degrees through the open university or otherwise as separate studies if the UAS grants them the right, limited in time and contents, for these studies.

 Section 4 Specialisation Studies

-Specialisation studies at universities of applied sciences are intended to be undertaken after graduation and after some work experience so that the students may advance professionally and in their special fields.
-Specialisation studies may include only education for which the basis has been specified by the cooperation consortium of Finnish universities of applied sciences.
-(Act 1173/2014.)
+Specialisation studies at universities of applied sciences are intended to be undertaken after graduation and after some work experience so that the students may advance professionally in their special fields.
+Specialisation studies may include only education for which the basis has been specified by the cooperation consortium of Finnish universities of applied sciences (Act 1173/2014.)
 When preparing their proposal for the Ministry of Education and Culture, the consortium specifies per type of specialisation study the UAS degrees that allow graduates to apply.
-Similarly, the consortium specifies the extents of specialisation studies, usually 30 ECTS.
+Similarly, the consortium specifies the extent of specialisation studies, usually 30 ECTS.

 2 Student Selection and Admissions